Papua New Guinea prime minister retains power at election

-CANBERRA, Australia (AP) — Papua New Guinea’s Prime Minister James Marape has been returned to power following elections in the South Pacific Island nation.
+CANBERRA, Australia (AP) — Papua New Guinea’s Parliament returned Prime Minister James Marape to power Tuesday following elections in the South Pacific Island nation.

-Australian Broadcasting Corp. reported from the Papua New Guinea capital Port Moresby that Marape was nominated unopposed to lead the next coalition government when Parliament sat on Tuesday for the first time since the election.
+He was nominated unopposed to lead the next coalition government at the first sitting of Parliament since the election, Australian Broadcasting Corp. reported from the Papua New Guinea capital Port Moresby.

-Parliament resumed despite only 104 of 118 seats being declared by Tuesday.
+Parliament resumed despite the election outcome being declared for only 104 of 118 seats by Tuesday.
 Counting continues in the remainder.

 Marape’s Pangu Party holds 36 of those seats, 20 more than the next most successful party.